fjogeleit/event-store/README.md

 ## Using the Command Line Tool

-The CLI `node/modules/.bin/event-store` supports the usage of EventStore with different helper commands for EventStreams and Projections.
+The CLI `event-store` supports the usage of EventStore with different helper commands for EventStreams and Projections.

 ```
 Usage: event-store [command] --help